Thomas Gilman (wrestler): 2013

-Gilman made his senior level debut at the US University Nationals at age 18, where he placed third.
+Gilman made his senior-level debut at the US University Nationals at age 18, where he placed third.

 2017

-After his folkstyle career was over, Gilman competed at the US Last Chance World Team Trials Qualifier in May, and went on to place first to earn a spot at the US World Team Trials.
-At the US World Team Trials Challenge Tournament of June, Gilman went on to defeat 2017 NCAA champion Darian Cruz, reigning Pan American champion Tyler Graff, two–time US University National champion Nico Megaludis and 2015 NCAA champion Nathan Tomasello, to make the best–of–three final.
+After his folkstyle career ended, Gilman competed at the US Last Chance World Team Trials Qualifier in May, and placed first to earn a spot at the US World Team Trials.
+At the US World Team Trials Challenge Tournament of June, Gilman defeated 2017 NCAA champion Darian Cruz, reigning Pan American champion Tyler Graff, two-time US University national champion Nico Megaludis, and 2015 NCAA champion Nathan Tomasello, to make the best-of-three final.
 In the best–of–three, Gilman went on to defeat fellow graduated Hawkeye Tony Ramos twice in a row to become the biggest underdog to make the 2017 US World Team.
 Gilman then went on to claim the prestigious Grand Prix of Spain in July.

 At the 2017 World Championships, Gilman opened up with big wins over 2016 European Continental runner–up and two–time Cadet World Champion from Ukraine Andriy Yatsenko and 2017 Asian Continental medalist from Iran Reza Atri, before defeating 2017 Dave Schultz Memorial runner–up Nodirjon Safarov and stunning 2014 Asian Games Gold medalist from North–Korea Jong Hak-jin to astonishingly making the finals of the tournament.
 In the finale, Gilman's 15 match win–streak was broken by 2017 Asian Continental champion from Japan Yuki Takahashi, claiming the 2017 World Championship Silver medal.
 To cap off the year, Gilman helped Titan Mercury Wrestling Club reach second–place at the Clubs World Championship.